"Dan Vs. Toonzone News" Interviewing Co-Creators Dan Mandel and Chris Pearson

 CHRIS PEARSON: A whole new batch of adversaries, of course.
 We also brought back a couple of characters from Season 1 that we really enjoyed.
 If you’re a fan of the show already, I think you can expect to love Season 2 as well.
 If you haven’t seen the show before, you can expect to discover a fun new program that you should tell all of your friends about.
 Seriously.
 Tell your friends.

 Toonzone News would like to thank Dan Mandel and Chris Pearson for speaking with us, and to Crystal Williams at the Hub PR for setting it up.
-Dan Vs. airs on Saturdays at 8:00 PM Eastern/5:00 PM Pacific, with the next new episode (“Dan Vs. Dancing” — you noticed the still and embedded video up there, didn’t you?) premiering this Saturday, February 4, 2012.
+Dan Vs. airs on Saturdays at 8:00 PM Eastern/5:00 PM Pacific, with the next new episode (“Dan Vs. Dancing” — you noticed the still up there, didn’t you?) premiering this Saturday, February 4, 2012.